 Egg retrieval day

 Egg retrieval for egg freezing is a minor surgical procedure that lasts 15-30 minutes.
 The woman receives light sedation, so she doesn’t feel any pain.
 One of our San Antonio egg freezing specialists retrieves the eggs using ultrasound guidance.
 The physician inserts a thin needle through the vaginal wall.
 As the needle penetrates each follicle, the physician aspirates the fluid and egg into tubes for collection.
 Not every follicle contains an egg.
 As a result, the number of eggs retrieved may differ from the number of follicles seen on ultrasound.

 After egg retrieval for egg freezing is complete, the patient goes to the recovery room for about an hour.
 During this time, the staff closely monitors her until discharge.
 Any minor pain or discomfort usually goes away within a day or so and can usually be managed with Tylenol.

 An embryologist examines the eggs and freezes the mature eggs because they have a better chance of being fertilized in the future.
-After freezing the eggs, the embryologist ships them to a state-of-the-art long term storage facility for later use.
+After egg cryopreservation, the embryologist ships them to a state-of-the-art long term storage facility for later use.

 When it comes to making decisions about their future fertility, women can trust the caring, knowledgeable professionals at Texas Fertility Center.